Is Japan's Lost Decade Being

 the Japanese experience, the story could easily be the one that's unfolding now.

-ethic and close government connections created an unstoppable growth machine - referred to by the U.S. media as the
+work ethic and close government connections created an unstoppable growth machine - referred to by the U.S. media

-its financial markets and began lowering interest rates.
-Not surprisingly, the Nikkei 225 stock index more than
+deregulated its financial markets and began lowering interest rates.
+Not surprisingly, the Nikkei 225 stock index

 Then all hell broke loose.